iOS 7: Understanding Location Services

 - For information on using Location Services to track your location in Maps and other apps, see the user guide for your product.

-Turning Location Services on or off
+Turn Location Services on or off

 You can turn Location Services on or off at Settings > Privacy > Location Services.
 You can turn Location Services on either during the Setup Assistant process or later through the Location Services setting.
 You can turn it off if you don't want to use this feature or to conserve battery life.
 You can individually control which apps and system services have access to Location Services data.
+When Location Services are off, apps can't use your location in the foreground or background.
+This will limit the performance of various Apple and third-party apps.

 Settings > Privacy > Location Services